 The OPS will inform employees of the policies used to support employees with disabilities, including policies on the provision of job accommodations that takes into account an employee's accessibility needs due to disability.
-The OPS will provide this information to new employees as soon as practicable after they begin their employment and provide updated information to all employees whenever there is a change to existing policies on the provision of job accommodations that take into account an employee's accessibility needs due to disability (reference the City of Ottawa's Workplace Accommodation policy).
+The OPS will provide this information to new employees as soon as practicable after they begin their employment and provide updated information to all employees whenever there is a change to existing policies on the provision of job accommodations that take into account an employee's accessibility needs due to disability.